sylvainma/Summarizer/summarizer/datasets/README.md

 The original [TVSum](https://github.com/yalesong/tvsum/) annotations are importances scores in [1, 5] given by 20 people for each video.
 These score annotations were used to generate `/user_summary`, `/gtscore`, `/gtsummary`, `/user_scores` as follows:

 * `/user_summary` was computed by [dppLSTM](https://github.com/kezhang-cs/Video-Summarization-with-LSTM) (see [supplementary material](https://arxiv.org/abs/1605.08110), §1.3 and §2.2).
-They used the original annotations scores of TVSum and then used KTS+Knapsack with length constrainst of 15%.
+They used the original annotations scores of TVSum and then used KTS+Knapsack with a length constraint of 15%.

 * `/gtscore` was provided in the original [TVSum data](https://github.com/yalesong/tvsum/blob/master/matlab/ydata-tvsum50.mat).
 The annotators gave a note between 1 and 5 to frames.
 The notes were averaged over annotators before being normalized to [0,1] with min-max normalization.